 By ingredients, this recipe is dairy-free / non-dairy, egg-free, optionally nut-free, optionally peanut-free, soy-free, vegan, plant-based, and vegetarian.

-For a gluten-free hot fudge sundae cake, swap your favorite gluten-free flour blend for the all-purpose flour.
+For a gluten-free dairy-free hot fudge sundae cake, swap your favorite gluten-free flour blend for the all-purpose flour.
 This tends to be a fragile cake that you eat sundae-style, so it’s okay if it is a touch crumbly.

 - 1 cup all-purpose flour (see post above for gluten-free)